pixie-io/pixie/README.md

 ![Pixie!](pixie_logo.png)

 _Engineers debug distributed applications live with Pixie’s no-config streaming telemetry._

 ## We are in Private Beta!

-Pixie is being built for broad use by the end of the year.
+Pixie is being built for broad use by the end of 2020.

 In these early days, we’re very lucky to have a diverse and enthusiastic community of early adopters.
 Pixienauts, as we fondly refer to them, help shape the product, share expertise, host events, and much more.

-If you are interested in tinkering with our beta, you can sign-up here and join our community on slack.
+If you are interested in tinkering with our beta, you can sign-up [here](https://withpixie.ai/) and join our [community on slack](https://withpixie.ai/).

 ## Support